vfarcic/devops24/manuscript/04-helm.md

 That file defines the Deployment of the *go-demo-3* API.
 The first thing I did was to copy the definition from the YAML file we used in the previous chapters.
 Afterwards, I replaced parts of it with functions and variables.
 The `name`, for example, is now `{{ template "helm.fullname" . }}`, which guarantees that this Deployment will have a unique name.
 The rest of the file follows the same logic.
 Some things are using pre-defined values like `{{ .Chart.Name }}` and `{{ .Release.Name }}`, while others are using those from the `values.yaml`.
 An example of the latter is `{{ .Values.replicaCount }}`.

 The last line contains a syntax we haven't seen before. `{{ toYaml .Values.resources | indent 10 }}` will take all the entries from the `resources` field in the `values.yaml`, and convert them to YAML format.
-Since the final YAML needs to be properly indented, we piped the output to `indent 10`.
+Since the final YAML needs to be correctly indented, we piped the output to `indent 10`.
 Since the `resources:` section of `deployment.yaml` is indented by eight spaces, indenting the entries from `resources` in `values.yaml` by ten will put them just two spaces inside it.

 Let's take a look at one more template.